Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 Continue using a wall adapter (USB-A charger) or a small power bank if you want absolute stability.
 <br clear="left">

-3. **Compile with ???? selected**
+ ---

+## 🔮Compile this code with `ZWIFT_SAFE_MODE` defined

+When `ZWIFT_SAFE_MODE` is defined in the code, the firmware configures the T-Dongle-S3’s USB interface to use the **TinyUSB HID stack** instead of the default Arduino **Hardware CDC and JTAG** connection.
+This makes the dongle appear to a computer as a harmless HID device rather than a serial port.

+❗Recommended (**especially**) for use of an USB-A Port that belongs to the laptop/computer running Zwift.
+Zwift will ignore the dongle, preventing the repeated USB resets that occur when it tries to probe serial devices.

+⚠️ Uploads via Arduino IDE: not possible directly after flashing this mode.
+To reprogram the dongle, press BOOT to enter the ESP32-S3 bootloader. see:

+When the directive is **not** defined, the sketch builds in "normal" mode.
+In this mode the USB interface remains a normal CDC serial device:

+- Arduino IDE uploads and Serial Monitor work as usual.

+- Zwift may repeatedly probe the dongle if connected to the same computer.

-💡 Why this works
+### 💡 Why this works

-Zwift looks for:

-- Known Vendor IDs (Tacx, Garmin, Wahoo, etc.).

-- Pure CDC devices with ANT+/trainer strings.

-Your dongle:

-- Has an unknown class mix (CDC + HID).

-- Returns Espressif’s generic VID/PID (never whitelisted as a trainer).
+Zwift scans every USB device when pairing with trainers and ANT+ dongles.
+Devices that identify as serial (CDC) or as known trainer brands (Tacx, Garmin, Wahoo, etc.) are queried repeatedly.
+By switching the T-Dongle-S3 to the TinyUSB HID class, the dongle presents itself as a generic **Human Interface Device** with an unrecognized vendor/product ID.

->➡️ Zwift’s USB enumeration logic quickly marks it as not a relevant peripheral.
+Zwift’s discovery logic quickly marks it as irrelevant and stops polling it.
->It won’t continuously reset the port anymore.
+As a result, the dongle remains stable and continues to bridge BLE data without interference from Zwift’s USB scans.

-🧩 What’s really going on
+### 🧩 What’s really going on

-When you select “Hardware CDC and JTAG” in the menu:
+When you select **Hardware CDC and JTAG** in the menu:

 - The hardware USB block is owned by the Arduino core.

 - It creates the CDC (Serial/COM) interface used for uploads and Serial Monitor.

-When your code later calls:
-you are re-initializing that same hardware peripheral under the TinyUSB driver.
+When your code later calls the code section of `ZWIFT_SAFE_MODE` you are re-initializing that same hardware peripheral under the TinyUSB driver.
-TinyUSB takes full ownership of the USB controller, replacing the CDC/JTAG setup that the bootloader used.
+TinyUSB takes full ownership of the USB controller, replacing the **CDC and JTAG** setup that the bootloader used.

 Result: